Chicken and Cheese Taquitos Dorados

 MAKE THE FILLING:

 Heat oil in a medium pan and sauté bell peppers for 3 minutes, then add onions and cook for 3 more minutes.
-Last, add chicken, tomatoes, and mix well to combine.
+Last, add chicken and tomatoes.
+Mix well to combine all flavors.

 Transfer the mixture to a bowl, allow it to cool down, then add cheese and mix to combine.
 Set aside.